 It helps me to see patterns that separate the wheat from the chaff and indicate who I should encourage and who needs a reality dose.
 Again – whenever you teach you explain and that means double checking your own understanding.
 Being challenged by questions from newcomers is a terrific way to emerge from a slump and refresh your own passion.

 Your thoughts on using your social media platform to kink shame (examples, making fun of people, weight, looks, lifestyle choices, etc.)

 Using any means to shame someone for anything they have no reason to be ashamed of usually comes from a place of insecurity, anxiety, instability and fear.
 That’s all about them, not the accused.
 Thankfully on social media it is easy enough to unfollow, unfriend and block such negativity.
-People like that need attention to justify themselves, they require an audience.
+People like that need attention to justify themselves, they requires an audience.
 Don’t give it to them.
-They will soon find they are playing to an empty theater.
-As Shakespeare wrote "I wonder that you will still be talking, Signior Benedick; nobody marks you.”
+They will soon find they are playing to an empty theatre.
+As Shakespeare wrote “I wonder that you will still be talking, Signior Benedick; nobody marks you.”
 (That’s right bitches, TWO Shakespeare references in an interview about BDSM.
 You’re turned on now, aren’t you?).

 Why is it important for you and as a community to support the lifestyle and stand with the community?

 It’s important to always be my genuine self.
 My community is made up of those who share similar tastes and interests.
 I crave connection and that won’t happen if we can’t come together over these common similarities.

 Has the FOSTA/SESTA law in the United States affected your business?
 What steps have you taken to ensure the integrity of your business?